Christine Welch and Min-Hsiung Lin have missed the flavors of Taiwan since they moved to Madison a year ago.

 The menu will focus on food found at a Taiwanese night market, like gua bao (pork or beef buns), fried chicken and braised pork belly over rice.

-"They are hoping to recreated traditional food that is sold in street carts from Tainan in southern Taiwan," Welch said.
+"They are hoping to recreate traditional food that is sold in street carts from Tainan in southern Taiwan," Welch said.
 "It's similar to Chinese but has a lot of Japanese influences as well."

 Items on the proposed menu may yet change, but will likely include bento boxes and a mix of "nibbles," "little eats" and "big bites."
 Among them are a spring onion pancake ($4.75), tempura fish cakes (tian bu la, $5), and a sticky rice cake with marinated pork, pickles, peanuts and a soy-stewed egg ($6.50).